tarekyehia7/chatbot/README.md

-# cognig
+# chatbot
-Created with CodeSandbox
+Created with typescript, react.js and redux toolkit